 The Labrador is a working dog who hates laziness but loves attention.
 Fishermen initially used this dog in the Atlantic Ocean.

-The head of this dog will have a muzzle that is relatively long.
-They make an excellent dog for children and are one of the most popular pet dogs on this list.
+The head of this dog will have a relatively long muzzle.
+They make an excellent dog for children and are among the most popular pet dogs on this list.

 The Lakeland terrier is a lovable dog whose affection knows no bounds.
 This dog has its origin in England.

-They are well suited to cold weather due to their thick coat and was in the early times a native of the English mountains.
+They are well suited to cold weather due to their thick coat and were a native of the English mountains in the early times.

 This terrier will grant you up to 15 years of friendly companionship.